Injury Compensation Claims for Loss of the Sense of Smell

 What are the causes of Loss of Smell?

-- Head injury or trauma- This is believed to be one of the most common causes for the loss of smell.
-If the frontal lobe experiences any damage then there is a chance that it will affect the victim’s sense of smell as the frontal lobe is the part of the brain where by the smell is processed.
+- Head injury or trauma- This is believed to be one of the most common causes of the loss of smell.
+If the frontal lobe experiences any damage then there is a chance that it will affect the victim’s sense of smell as the frontal lobe is the part of the brain whereby the smell is processed.

 - Exposure to chemicals or fumes- Another common cause of affect to the nasal sense is that of exposure to harsh chemicals as it can have a serious effect on the olfactory system.
 The toxic agents can impact the sense of smell by damaging the olfactory neuroepithelium which is a neutral tissue that is situated in the upper recesses of the nasal chamber.